-Self-pollinated plants are those that have what are called "perfect" flowers.
-This means that instead of needing pollen from one flower to move to the stigma of another, both the pollen and stigma are present in the same flower.
-Often, all that's required for pollination is the act of the flower opening, which will transfer pollen to stigma.
-There is some evidence that plants self-pollinate better with the help of wind or from the gardener merely giving the plant a shake now and then to help the process along, but, in general, self-pollinated plants manage pretty well on their own.
-Self-pollinated plants are often referred to under the umbrella term "open-pollinated" -- simply meaning that they are not hybrid plants.
+Self-pollinated plants are those that grow what's considered "perfect" flowers—both the pistil and stigma are present in the same flower.
+Often, all that's required for pollination is simple blooming, which will transfer the pollen to the stigma.
+There is some evidence that self-pollinated plants pollinate better with the help of wind or from the gardener giving the plant a shake now and then.
+But in general, self-pollinated plants manage pretty well on their own.

-Cross-pollination, which is much more common for open-pollinated plants, can still happen with self-pollinators.
-If a bee visits one tomato plant, then another, for example, it could end up cross-pollinating.
-If you're interested in saving seed and keeping the seed pure (and ending up growing exactly what you started with) then it's still a good idea to isolate self-pollinators, just to be sure.
-Examples of self-pollinators include tomatoes and peppers.
+Cross-pollination is common for any open-pollinated plant and can certainly happen with self-pollinators, too.
+(Do note: self-pollinated plants fall under the umbrella term "open-pollinated," too.)
+For instance, if a bee visits one tomato plant and then lands on another, it could end up cross-pollinating.
+If you're interested in saving seeds and keeping the seed true, make sure to isolate your self-pollinators, just to be sure.
+Examples of self-pollinators include certain types of tomatoes and peppers.

-Heirloom plants are always open-pollinated (or self-pollinated -- the two are often lumped together, resulting in confusion) but not all open-pollinated plants are heirlooms.
-The term "heirloom" signifies a plant that has been around for at least 50 years (according to Seed Savers Exchange) and is open-pollinated or self-pollinated.
-So you'll see terms like "new heirloom!" in garden catalogs, and the term is absolute nonsense.
+Heirloom plants are always open-pollinated or self-pollinated.
+This can be confusing, however, because not all open-pollinated plants are heirlooms.
+The term "heirloom" refers to a plant or variety of vegetable that's at least 50 years old and is either open-pollinated or self-pollinated (according to Seed Savers Exchange).
+Today, you'll see terms like "new heirloom" in garden catalogs.
+But when you think of an heirloom as the equivalent of a vegetable "antique," you realize this term is just marketing hype.
 How can something new be an heirloom?
 It can't.
-What this most often means is that the plant in question is a newly-introduced open-pollinated (or self-pollinated) variety.
+Instead, the plant in question is a newly-introduced open-pollinated (or self-pollinated) variety.